Or does the phrase comfortable workplace collaboration make you uncomfortable?

 Comfortably innovative workplace environments are anything, but homogeneous.
 Instead, they are disruptive and dynamic.
 However, to grow, expand and sustain your business, you must have the right comfortable workplace collaboration puzzle pieces in place.

 As an employee, how would you assess the difference between the environment you want to work in compared with the environment you currently need to work in?
 Similarly, organizations who feel they are poised to move to the next level often realize they have unrealistic expectations from their current workforce’s competencies to execute expansion strategy.

-“Depending on where we sit around the business table, we all ‘see’ the same things differently.
+“Depending on where we sit around the business table, we all hear the same stories differently.
 Shouldn’t our differences become our strengths and opportunities, instead of status quo impediments?”

 Would you like to put the puzzle pieces together differently, for your own professional development?
 Contact me.
 Let’s start our dialogue, today.

 Babette Ten Haken is a corporate catalyst and innovative speaker.
 She serves organizations as a strategist, coach and storyteller.
 Babette’s One Millimeter Mindset™ Workshops and Speaking programs leverage collaboration to catalyze professional innovation, workforce engagement and customer success for customer retention.
 Babette’s playbook of technical / non-technical collaboration hacks, Do YOU Mean Business? is available on Amazon.